StevenMayher/432-2022/classes/class03/tv.md

 ## Dr. Love's Favorite Shows

 - Dr. Love's favorite show at present is [Taskmaster](https://en.wikipedia.org/wiki/Taskmaster_(TV_series)).
 If you don't know the show and are interested, I recommend Series 5, [currently available on YouTube](https://www.youtube.com/watch?v=5PmmtbBgNLI&list=PLRWvNQVqAeWL5JRKdVCRYY0ONc5n0qWLg) as the place to get started.
-- My favorites of those already on the list above are (in alphabetical order) Parks and Recreation, Sherlock, Ted Lasso and The Marvelous Mrs. Maisel
+- My favorites of those already on the list above are (in alphabetical order) MASH, Parks and Recreation, Sherlock, Ted Lasso and The Marvelous Mrs. Maisel

 Other favorites of mine not on this list include ...